Beating Claude Opus 4.5 at Kernel Generation with a 3B-Active RL Agent

 For NKI kernel development, start with an Amazon EC2 Trn1 instance and the AWS Neuron SDK.
 For RL training, a single g5.48xlarge completes the full pipeline in under an hour for under $200.

 Open source coming soon.
-We are preparing to release the full Kernel Forge codebase, NKIBench benchmark, and trained model weights.
-Stay tuned.
+We plan to release the full Kernel Forge codebase, NKIBench benchmark, and trained model weights in Q2 2026.

 References